Welcome to Sweeney Mae’s World!

 Besides the practical application of marketing at my job and with my personal projects, I really enjoy teaching marketing workshops.
 I love giving people their aha moments as I explain and simplify the principles of marketing.
 I love sharing simple hacks that helps make marketing less daunting to small business owners and non-profit directors.

 I believe that everything is marketable once you find your target audience and design a message that communicates how you’ll solve consumers’ problems or make their lives more efficient.

 I also love telling stories through writing or videos, which is why I have kept this blog running and have (so far) written one book published on Amazon, “The 10 Step Guide to a Successful Event” and have collaborated with 41 other women in an Amazon best-seller compilation of short stories called Unscripted: How Women Thrive in Life, Business, and Relatioships: Real Life Advice from Women on Balancing Their Power.

-To keep fit, I have been certified as a Zumba Instructor and I enjoy teaching a class once a week and during special events.
+A little more about me… To keep fit, I have been certified as a Zumba Instructor and I enjoy teaching a class once a week and during special events.
 I also love to hike and as a Pisces, I enjoy being near the ocean.
 I love to travel solo.
-In 2016, I traveled to London, Madrid, Rome and Paris by myself and in 2017, I went to Athens, Santorini, and Mykonos (A friend of mine joined me in Santorini and Mykonos so I wasn’t alone there.)
+In 2016, I traveled to London, Madrid, Rome, and Paris by myself and in 2017, I went to Athens, Santorini, and Mykonos (A friend of mine joined me in Santorini and Mykonos so I wasn’t alone there.)

 I’m most proud of The Survivors Fashion Show, an annual fashion show to raise money for Cancer Research.
 My father passed away in 2008 due to Lung Cancer and ever since my first involvement with a fashion show featuring cancer survivors in 2007, I promised myself to produce a similar show in Los Angeles and I have accomplished it two years in a row.